Essential city information that everyone should know before traveling to Madrid.

 There are several options for airport to city transportation:

-- Airport Metro: The Metro stops at Terminal 2 & 4.
+- Airport Metro: The Metro Line 8 stops at Terminal 2 & 4.
 You can buy tickets at the machine and they run approx every 6-8 mins.
-A single journey including airport supplement to zone A is €4.50 and takes 30 mins. *Update Dec 2017 – Madrid Metro no longer issues paper single use tickets so you will be issued with a plastic card, which costs an additional €2.
-It is re-loadable and you scan it on the reader at the barriers to enter.
+You will need to change at Nuevos Ministerios station and continue your journey from there.
+The Metro is well connected all over Madrid city.
+A single journey including airport supplement to zone A is €4.50 and takes 30 mins. *Update Dec 2017 – Madrid Metro no longer issues paper tickets so you will be issued with a plastic card, which costs an additional €2.
+It is re-loadable and you must scan it on the reader at the barriers to enter.

-- Airport Train: The Renfe Cercanias line train station is at Terminal 4.
+- Airport Train: The Renfe Cercanias (urban train) station is at Terminal 4.
+This line goes to the big train stations Chamartin and Atocha plus other residential stations.
 You can buy tickets at the machine and there is a customer service desk.
 They leave the airport approximately every 30 mins.
 A single journey to Atocha costs €2.60 and takes 30-40 mins.

-- Airport taxi: All terminals have a registered taxi rank outside arrivals and a journey to the city centre will cost a flat rate of €30 (if your destination is within the M-30 city ring road).
+- Airport taxi: All terminals have a registered taxi rank outside arrivals, the cars are white with a red stripe on the door.
+A journey to the city centre will cost a flat rate of €30 (if your destination is within the M-30 city ring road).
 They are all standard size cars that seat 4 people, if you are traveling in a group and have large luggage you may need to split 2-3 people per car.
 Make sure you have cash to pay the driver as not all drivers can accept card payments.
 The journey takes approximately 20 mins.

 - Airport private shuttles: There are many companies that offer private cars or mini-bus shuttles.
 You will need to book and pay for these in advance and follow the instructions they give you on where to meet your driver.
 Prices usually range from €30-70 depending on the quality of the vehicle.